Fungal Culture Collection of Yugra State University

 - All data (locality, storage conditions, sequences, photographs) are managed in the Specify database system and published as a Darwin Core Archive on GBIF.

-DOWNLOAD YSU Culture Collection catalog in Excel table (download)
+YSU Culture Collection catalog of MYCORRHIZAL STRAINS (Excel table download)

 Visit full YSU-C collection database via GBIF dataset (including photographis of cultures and related sequences)